nejagb/nejagb/README.md

 🐾Fun fact:
 - I love nature — trees don’t crash like my code
-- I have a dog
+- I have a dog who’s always beside me while I code — chilling in a comfy chair stacked with cushions like royalty 🐕👑
 - I am a Co-founder of a startup (yes, I drink coffee now)

 Wanna say hi or talk about open source?
 Let’s connect!
-📫 How to reach me: on BlueSky @neja333
+📫 How to reach me: on [my BlueSky](https://bsky.app/profile/neja333.bsky.social)

 <!--